dtcaciuc/conecerto_scoreboard/README.md

   and driver's updated results in each of the raw, PAX, and group(s) categories.

+## Running a release

+Set up environment variables described in this guide, and run `bin/server.bat` in the release directory.

+The program is configured through [environment variables](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/set_1).

+Rather than modifying `server.bat`, it's recommended to create a wrapper `.bat` file outside of the release directory and place all of the configuration there.
+This way, when it's time to upgrade to a new version, you can simply replace the entire release directory with the new content.

+Unless you set `EVENT_DATE` environment variable, the program will read the same day's results by default.

+> [!NOTE]
+> Currently, if program is left running after the previous event, it needs
+> to be restarted on the day of the next event to start reading new data.

 ## Setting up TV kiosk

 The suggested way to drive the live dashboard TV is with a Raspberry Pi 4 or a